A blog post by Dr. Travis Stewart, Chiropractor and owner of MŪV Chiropractic and Yoga in Boulder, CO.

 Overall, posture and body position can have a significant impact on our nervous system and our stress levels.
 By adopting a relaxed and upright posture, we can activate the PNS and promote feelings

 of calm and relaxation, while adopting a slouched or closed posture can activate the SNS and increase feelings of stress and anxiety.
 This is why the shape of our spine is so important.
-You see, our posture is most often determined by the structure of our spine.
+You see, the structure of our spine most often determines our posture.
 If the structure of our spine has been well maintained through proper motion, positioning, and alignment then our posture reflects that and can be held in the open and relaxed state mentioned above.
 On the other hand, if the structure of our spine has not been maintained then the slouched forward, stress-inducing postures become our new resting position.
 This lack of structural integrity not only causes damage to our spine, joints, and muscle tissues it also perpetuates the state of chronic stress that contributes to symptoms of anxiety, depression, and general feelings of overwhelm.

 A quick story about Amy Cuddy, a Harvard professor that gave one of the most famous TED Talks of all time: linked here -->